-In India, the underlying for interest rate futures trading is the Government of India's underlying assets is that it should have a maturity status between seven-and-a-half years and 15 years from the first day of the delivery month.
+In India, the underlying for interest rate futures trading is the Government of India's securitized 10-year notional coupon bond.
+The qualification of GoI securities to be used as underlying assets is that it should have a maturity status between seven-and-a-half years and 15 years from the first day of the delivery month.